DinisCruz/docs.diniscruz.ai/docs/admin/new-article-workflow.md

 1. Inside `docs`, create a folder structure that matches the article date (`YYYY/MM/DD`).
 2. Add a Markdown file with front‑matter fields similar to the examples under `docs/2025/`.
-3. Set the `file_name` property to the PDF filename and the `date` property to the folder's date.
+3. Set the `pdf_file` property to the PDF filename and the `date` property to the folder's date.
 4. Immediately after the front matter, include: